Could it be MS?

 What is MS?

 MS is a chronic disease of the central nervous system.
 It is believed to be an autoimmune disorder where the body mistakenly attacks itself.
-In MS, the immune system destroys the myelin, a fatty protein surrounding and protecting the nerves.
+In MS, the immune system destroys the myelin, a fatty protein substance that surrounds and protects the nerves.
 The loss of myelin creates scar tissue called sclerosis.
 When the nerves are damaged in this way, they can’t conduct electrical impulses to and from the brain.

 One reason MS can be hard to diagnose is it often presents with a host of symptoms that vary from person to person.
 It’s not uncommon for someone to have MS for three to five years and never know because the symptoms aren’t specific and may simply appear as a change in mood or energy level.
 It isn’t until the second phase, known as clinically isolated syndrome (CIS) that more obvious signs of MS appear.
 Some of the first symptoms of MS are usually vision-related and include: